FTBpro/go-workshop/README.md

 	FactStore: &factsStore,
 }
 ```
-Use this handlerer methods for registering to the entpoints\
+From main, replcae the anonymous functions and use this handlerer methods for registering to the entpoints

 For example:
 ```go
 http.HandleFunc("/ping", handlerer.Ping)
 ```
 ***

 ## Exercise 7 - add ticker for updating the facts <img src="https://github.com/egonelbre/gophers/blob/master/vector/superhero/zorro.svg" width="55">